 Additionally, all entries had to incorporate at least one source of open government data.

 “We were happy to see that people used a wide variety of government datasets and visualization tools to develop their ideas.
-The diversity of submissions speaks to the importance of opportunities like this Challenge to bring different perspectives together onto one platform to meaningfully address obesity,” said HHS Chief Technology Officer, Susannah Fox.
+The diversity of submissions speaks to the importance of opportunities like this Challenge to bring different perspectives together onto one platform to meaningfully address obesity,” said Susanna Fox, chief technology officer at the U.S. Department and Health and Human Services.

 The winning entries are: